swilliams11/apigee-grpc-demo/servers/README.md

 However, eventually it will contain other gRPC servers.

 ## Servers
-The documentation shows how to build a Docker container and host in in Google Cloud Cloud Run.
+The documentation shows how to build a Docker container and host it in Google Clouds's Cloud Run environment.

 * [helloworld gRPC Cloud Run server](./helloworld/README.md)

 ## Protos
-There are only protos for the helloworld target server.
+This folder includes the helloworld target server protos.

 * Protos are included in the [protos](./protos) folder.